!Top Bar

 Supervise while outdoors.

-The rabies virus is spread through the bite of an infected animal.
+To protect your pet from rabies, it’s crucial to understand that the rabies virus is transmitted through the bite of an infected animal.
 Keep a close eye on your pet outdoors, and limit or prevent encounters with wild animals like raccoons or opossums.
 Keep your dog on a leash when you go on walks, and don’t let him roam off-leash.
 If you live in a wooded area or anywhere that wild animals may pass through, don’t let dogs or cats roam outside unsupervised.

 Spay and neuter.